amanzi/amanzi/doc/input_spec/AmanziInputSpec-v1.2.3-draft.rst

   * [SU] `"Phase Components`" can accept COMP [list] named after a user-defined phase component.
 We probably do not need more than one phase component in the gasesous phase, but will keep this sublist for a moment.

-   * [SU] COMP [list] can accept a list of gases carried by the component, e.g. Air.
+   * [SU] COMP [list] can accept a list of solutes carried by the component, e.g. Air.

-    * [SU] `"Component Air`" [Array(string)] List of primary or basis species for the air in the system.
+    * [SU] `"Component Solutes`" [Array(string)] List of primary or basis species for the air in the system.
 The order of this list must be the same as the order in the chemistry database file.

     * [SU] GAS [list] can accept a gas name from the above list.